-It was the PlayStation where things really overtook me and I think one of the most powerful moments was standing outside EB (Game as it’s called now) and watching a looping demo of the Formula 1 game.
-My parents would do a weekly shop and I would still be standing there watching it.
-The following year I was lucky to get one and as soon as I was earning – all my money would be for gaming (and sweets).
-I would stay a console gamer mainly until around 2004/5 when I bought my first PC – one that would introduce me to online gaming.
+It was the original PlayStation where gaming really exploded for me and I think one of the most powerful moments was standing outside Electronic Boutique (Game as it’s called now) and watching a looping demo of the first Formula 1 game.
+My parents would do a weekly shop and I would still be standing there watching it hours later.
+The following year I was lucky enough to get one and as soon as I was earning – all my money would be for gaming (and sweets).
+I would buy the Official PlayStation magazine for the demo discs across the PS1 and PS2 era and would be ‘that guy that buys all the weird stuff’ in Game Zone.
+I would stay a console-only gamer mainly until around 2004/5 when I bought my first PC – one that would introduce me to online gaming.

 PC gaming also introduced me to indie games as the market continues to split into two very specific camps.
-The big budget non risk takers, and the tiny indie teams.
-The reason why I hold the PS2 as currently my favourite console era is that there was a middle ground at the time where you could be inventive but also have a relatively stable budget to try new things out.
+The big-budget non risk takers, and the tiny indie teams.
+The reason why I hold the PS2 as my favourite console era is that there was a middle ground at the time where you could be inventive but also have a relatively stable budget to try new things out.
 Now that middle ground is gone, I’m finding myself siding with the indie gamers.
-I am experiencing new feelings, emotions, senses and opportunities in heavily stylised environments and that interests me far more than a cookie cutter shooter.
+I am experiencing new feelings, emotions, senses and opportunities in heavily stylised environments and that interests me far more than a cookie-cutter shooter ever could.
 I understand why they exist – they just aren’t for me.

 Gaming is also a fascinating topic to discuss in wider society and I have plenty of thoughts on that.
 I’m sure they’ll become future articles.
 In the meantime though, I’m very excited to see where technology takes us in the next chapter of gaming and story telling.
 It is a great time to be alive.